27 High Protein Low Carb Snacks for Vegan Health

 Two tablespoon serving of freshly ground peanut butter: 7.2g protein and 5.6g net carbs.

 11. Hemp Seeds

 Hemp seeds (the seeds of a hemp plant) boost an exceptional nutritional profile that should be included in all plant-based diets.
 Although it comes from the same plant as marijuana, it doesn’t produce the euphoric effect because the THC content (the active ingredient in marijuana) is minuscule.
 Hemp seeds are beneficial because they contain all 9 essential amino acids we need in our diets.
 This is known as a complete protein.
-You can opt for either hemp seeds or hemp hearts (they are the same thing).
+Grab this 2lb bag of hemp seeds.

 One ounce serving of hemp seeds: 9.2g protein and 1.3g net carbs.